statscol/nit_finder/README.md

 # nit_finder
-Find information using a colombian company ID
+Find information of a company using its ID (NIT)